 Forex traders make money when currency rates change.
 However, the market remains stationary most of the time; there are trends only 15% to 30% of the time.
 Therefore, it’s important to know when a trend is likely to develop.

-The Alligator is a technical indicator that predicts when a market trends is likely to develop.
-It consists of three trend lines, referred to as the jaw, teeth and lips of the alligator.
+The Alligator is a technical indicator that predicts when a market trend is likely to develop.
+It consists of three trend lines, referred to as the jaw, teeth, and lips of the alligator.
 When these are close together, the alligator is asleep and there are no trends.
 When they diverge, the alligator’s mouth is open and it starts to eat, generating a trend.

 The indicator consists of three balance lines:

 - The jaw – a 13 period smoothed average price moved into the future by 8 bars and shown as a blue line

 - The teeth – an 8 period smoothed average price moved into the future by 5 bars and shown as a red line

 - The lips – an 5 period smoothed average price moved into the future by 3 bars and shown as a red line